apache/predictionio/docs/manual/recommendation/customize-data-prep.md

 }
 ```

-The `prepare` simply passes the ratings from `TrainingData` to `PreparedData`.
+The `prepare` method simply passes the ratings from `TrainingData` to
+`PreparedData`.

-You can modify the `prepare()` method to read a black list of items from a file and remove them from TrainigData.
-So it becomes:
+You can modify the `prepare` method to read a black list of items from a file
+and remove them from `TrainingData`, so it becomes:

 ```scala
 import scala.io.Source // ADDED